scbd-laboratory/sa-r/README.md

 # Sentiment Analysis in R
-R script to create sentiment analysis model
+R script to create sentiment analysis model using R Language